-CORR reports should also-not be used to correct data in modification, collateral, margin and collateral re-use reports (Action Type = MODI/COLU/MARU/REUU) when mistakes are discovered and can be corrected before the reporting deadline.
+However, in the case of an incorrect NEWT report, correction requires a CORR report even if the mistake is discovered and can be corrected before the reporting deadline, as the trade repository will only accept one report with Action Type = NEWT for the same parties and with the same UTI.
+CORR reports should not be used to correct data in modification, collateral, margin and collateral re-use reports (Action Type = MODI/COLU/MARU/REUU) when mistakes are discovered and can be corrected before the reporting deadline.
 Instead, a corrected version of the report with the original Action Type should be sent, which will over-write the previous report if it is received by the trade repository before the reporting deadline.